helrond/staticAid/README.md

 *   Collection pages ([Schema](https://gist.github.com/scottythered/d79b8d63ca3a2da120f7efa3168ea8ac))
 *   Persona and Corporate Agent detail pages ([Schemas](https://gist.github.com/scottythered/090b3d05495ae991d7779bf06d08781a))

-Variables used in the JSON-LD objects (as well as a few others in building your site) are stored in `_config.yml`.
+Variables used in the JSON-LD objects (as well as a few others in building your site) are stored in `local_settings.cfg`.
 If you don't want
-JSON-LD generated, you can comment the variables out.
+JSON-LD generated, you can leave those variables undefined.
 The JSON-LD will be broken, but it will not affect the display of the web pages.

 ### Auto Generating StaticAid Content via Cron Job